Johneriksson88/ekorren/readme2.md

 **Log into heroku**

 3. Log into [Heroku](https://dashboard.heroku.com/apps) or create a new account and log in
 4. In the top right-hand corner click "New" and choose the option Create new app, if you are a new user, the "Create new app" button will appear in the middle of the screen
 5. Write app name - it has to be unique
 6. Choose Region
 7. Click "Create App"

-**The page of your project opens.**
+**The page of your project opens**

 8. **IMPORTANT** - Make sure all secret keys and passwords are kept in an env.py file in your root directory.
+Put the reference to env.py in the gitignore file as to not accidentally share it with others.
-  Access them by using e.g.:
+  Access the variables by using e.g.:
   ```
   os.environ.get('SECRET_KEY')
   ```